Hugo Broos: Coaching career

 He was sacked in 2012 and became manager of the national team of Cameroon.
 He led the team to victory in the 2017 Africa Cup of Nations.
 He took the role of sporting director of K.V.
 Oostende after being laid-off as Cameroon's coach in February 2018.
-On 5 May 2021, he was appointed manager of the South Africa national football team.
+On 5 May 2021, he was appointed manager of the South Africa national team.
+He led South Africa to a third-place finish at the 2023 Africa Cup of Nations In October 2025, Broos ran a successful campaign of leading South Africa in qualifying for the 2026 FIFA World Cup.
+Shortly after, he announced that he would retire from coaching after the 2026 FIFA World Cup.